danmrc/recessionR/README.md

 devtools::install_github("danmrc/recessionR")
 ```

-IF you are using WIndows, you must have [RTools](https://cran.r-project.org/) installed (this is not a package!)
+IF you are using Windows, you must have [RTools](https://cran.r-project.org/) installed (this is not a package!)

 ## Examples